 The municipal center and main shopping site is Svortland.

 The municipality of Etne

 Etne is Sunnhordland's agricultural district par excellence, known for its fertile earth, surrounded by mountains, fjords, rivers and idyllic islands.

-The estates along the Åkrafjord and the two villages of Skånevik and Etnesjøen, also known as just Etne, with their respective community centres are all part of the municipality.
-Etnesjøen is the municipal centre.
+The estates along the Åkrafjord and the two villages of Skånevik and Etnesjøen, also known as just Etne, with their respective community centers are all part of the municipality.
+Etnesjøen is the municipal center.
 Skånevik, also known as "the pearl of Sunnhordland", is an idyllic village with distinctive, well-preserved building traditions.